Custom Puzzle from a Photo: From Upload to Finished Jigsaw

 Can I return a custom photo puzzle?

-Because each puzzle is printed from your personal photo, we cannot accept change-of-mind returns.
+No - because each puzzle is printed from your personal photo, we cannot accept change-of-mind returns.
 If a puzzle arrives damaged or has a printing fault, message us at support@giftenova.com within 7 days of delivery and we will remake or refund.